+'''

+void

-ROM WatchdogStallEnable(unsigned long ulBase)
+ROM_WatchdogStallEnable(unsigned long ulBase)

+'''

+ROM_APITABLE is an array of pointers located at 0x0100.0010.
 ROM_WATCHDOGTABLE is an array of pointers located at ROM_APITABLE[12].

-ROM_WatchdogStallEnable is a function pointer located at ROM_WATCHDOGTABLE[13]. '''
+ROM_WatchdogStallEnable is a function pointer located at ROM_WATCHDOGTABLE[13].

 This function allows the watchdog timer to stop counting when the processor is stopped by the debugger.
 By doing so, the watchdog is prevented from expiring (typically almost immediately from a human time perspective) and resetting the system (if reset is enabled).
 The watchdog will instead expired after the appropriate number of processor cycles have been executed while debugging (or at the appropriate time after the processor has been restarted).